magento/merchdocs/src/magento/magento-marketplace.md

 ## "On Premise" Magento Commerce

-Although your server might be physically located in your facility or elsewhere, we use the term "on premise" to refer to any non-cloud installation of Magento Commerce.
+Although your server might be physically located in your facility or elsewhere, we use the term _on premise_ to refer to any non-cloud installation of Magento Commerce.
 As a best practice, and regardless of hosting environment, all extensions should be installed and tested in a development environment before being pushed to production.

 Follow these steps to install your Marketplace purchases to an installation of Magento Commerce that resides on an "on premise" server.